 While the cow is on antibiotics, she’ll be housed in a special area, and her milk will be kept separated until the drugs have fully cleared her system.
 Read one farmer and veterinarian’s story of how she decided to use medicine to help a sick cow recover.

-- Our friends at MilkTruth.com have answered some common questions about this.
+Our friends at MilkTruth.com have answered some common questions about dairy and antibiotics